sirkapil/nehu/pages/date.md

 + I love reading books and watching movies.
 So, obviously I have a great content in my mind to entertain you.
 + I have a dirty sense of humour.
 So, you will not get bored.
 + I have the patience to listen to your pain.
-+ I have never kissed any girl.
++ I have never kissed any girl before.
 But, yeah I can make you go crazy like no one ever did before.
 + I don't have 6 packs.
 I don't like gym much.
 + I'm a mature person.
 So, I can tolerate your immature behaviour, But sometimes i can act like a child in front of you.
 + There is an innocent kid, arrogant warrior, blunt writer and dirty humourous fellow in me.
 + I'm a retro type outdated fashion fellow.
-Usually, can be seen in formals.But, We can go for shopping of latest fashionable things.
+Usually, can be seen in formals.
+But, We can go for shopping of latest fashionable things.
 + I'm very short tempered.
 So, you have to take care of my anger.
 But, I cool down easily & very soon.
 + I'm not your ex.
 So, Don't expect his each and every quality in me.
 But, yeah you can frankly tell me all those things, i should work on.
 + I'm an average boy with an average complexion and look.
 So, no girls would snatch me from you.